DinosaurDerek/narrative-api/README.md

 This repo was built to serve as a flexible starting point for more advanced narrative aggregation tools.
 Future additions may include:

 - Simplify import paths by avoiding .js extensions and explicit index filenames
-- Integrate real APIs (e.g. Farcaster, RSS feeds, news APIs)
+- Integrate live APIs (e.g. Farcaster, RSS feeds, news APIs)
 - Generating summaries dynamically via LLMs
 - Topic-based narrative scoring or ranking
+- Add DB seeding or import/export tools
+- To run tests in parallel, look into per-file databases with Testcontainers or dynamic schemas
+- Consider dotenv-flow to support both .env and .env.test if needed